-The garden is reopening
+The Garden is Closed

 The Patchworking Garden Project Ockley Project supports up to 10 people to work towards a horticultural qualification by providing two horticultural therapists/educators, equipment and transport.